Millions of people visit Orlando and miss the very best part.

-I’ve visited the Orlando many times to explore the natural attractions, and these spots would make memorable additions to a visit to the area.
+I’ve visited the many times to explore the nature parks in Orlando, and these spots would make memorable additions to any visit to the area.

 Here are some of our favorites we recommend to those who want more than theme parks in their Orlando visit.